brian-watkins/esbehavior/README.md

 takes the context as an argument and returns `void` or `Promise<void>`. esbehavior will wait for any returned promise to resolve before evaluating the next claim.

-There are three types of claims: `Conditions`, `Steps`, and `Effects`. esbehavior exposes `condition`, `step`, and `effect` functions to generate these types of claims.
+There are three types of claims: `Presuppositions`, `Actions`, and `Observations`. esbehavior exposes `fact`, `step`, and `effect` functions to generate these types of claims.
+You can group these for more complex claims using `situation`, `procedure`, and `outcome`, respectively.
-But it's possible to extend the relevant class to make domain specific claims.

-A script is organized into three parts, each of which is optional. `prepare` specifies one or more `Conditions` that should be run first, `perform` specifies one or more `Steps` that are executed as part of the example, and `observe` specifies one or more `Effects` that should be observable as a result of performing the steps.
+A script is organized into three parts, each of which is optional. `suppose` specifies one or more `Presuppositions` that should be validated first, `perform` specifies one or more `Actions` that are executed as part of the example, and `observe` specifies one or more `Observations` that should be true as a result of performing the steps.
 Use `andThen` to chain multiple scripts as part of one example.

-If any exception is thrown when executing a `Condition` or a `Step`, then the example is considered invalid, an error will be reported, and the remainder of the script will be skipped.
-By contrast, an attempt will be made to observe each `Effect`, no matter if doing so results in an exception.
-So, a single example can have multiple invalid effects.
+If any exception is thrown when executing a `Presupposition` or a `Action`, then the example is considered invalid, an error will be reported, and the remainder of the script will be skipped.
+By contrast, an attempt will be made to check each `Observation`, no matter if doing so results in an exception.
+So, a single example can have multiple invalid observations.

-Generally speaking, `Effect` functions make assertions about the state of things, but you can include assertions in conditions and steps, as well, if it makes sense to do so.
+Generally speaking, `Observation` functions make assertions about the state of things, but you can include assertions in conditions and steps, as well, if it makes sense to do so.